ymnwang/transyslab-svn/README.md

 ## Overview

-TranSysLab is a traffic flow simulation platform for large scale urban network implements developed by Research Center of Intelligent Transportation System, Sun Yat-sen University.
+TranSysLab is a traffic flow simulation platform for large scale urban network, which is developed by Research Center of Intelligent Transportation System, Sun Yat-sen University.

 The project consists of a simulation software, tutorials and several scenarios files.
 The latter two are coming soon.